 The terms of the deal with Schultz required that Bennett's group negotiate for one year to obtain a new arena.
 That was an important consideration for Schultz.
 Only if those attempts were unsuccessful after a year would the group be able to relocate the team.

-The total value of the agreement was $350 million and included not only the SuperSonics but also the WNBA Storm, the Storm being later sold to Seattle investors.
+The total value of the agreement was $350 million and included not only the SuperSonics but also the WNBA Storm.
+The Storm was later sold to Seattle investors.
 The agreement was finalized October 2006, and the one year negotiation period began at that time.

-Bennett's ownership group officially filed for relocation to Oklahoma City on November 2, 2007 and that relocation was approved by an NBA owner's vote of 28-2 on April 18, 2008.
+Bennett's ownership group officially filed for relocation to OKC on November 2, 2007, and that relocation was approved by an NBA owner's vote of 28 to 2 on April 18, 2008.
 In anticipation of that vote, Mayor Mick Cornett set forth a plan to upgrade the Ford Center.
 It passed overwhelmingly, and the city came to terms with the Sonics owners in March 2008 on a lease agreement.

-Most Oklahoma City residents took a wait and see approach, knowing it was likely the relocation was a question of "when" rather than "if."
+Most OKC residents took a wait and see approach, knowing it was likely the relocation was a question of "when" rather than "if."
 Nevertheless, a complicated legal proceeding ensued between the city of Seattle and the Sonics ownership group.